akhayoon/workshop-renderatl-final/README.md

-# workshop-renderatl
-# Workshop Instructions
+# React Testing Workshop Instructions

 Welcome to the React Testing Workshop!
 In this session, we will walk you through setting up a project and learning how to test in React using Shopify's Polaris and React Testing libraries.
 Please follow the instructions below to set up your environment.